GAURAVSri123/project-on-Operating-system-/README.md

 3. Earliest Deadline First (EDF) Scheduler
    Tasks are executed based on their next deadline The one with the closest (earliest) deadline runs first After running, a task’s next deadline is updated
 This is a popular real-time scheduling strategy.

 5. Timer/Tick Simulation
    Every 100ms, the system checks which task is due This simulates a hardware "tick" in real RTOS

 7. Interrupt Simulation with Unix Signals
    RTOS systems often respond to hardware interrupts MiniRTOS uses SIGUSR1 to simulate this If you send a signal from another terminal, it logs an “interrupt” occurred

-## what is the major diffrence betwwen RTOS and general puprose OS
+## what is the major difference between RTOS and general puprose OS -
 RTOS (Real-Time Operating System):
 Focuses on predictable, timely execution of tasks.
 It guarantees that high-priority tasks are completed within a specific time limit (real-time deadlines).